sitehowtoguides/ai-tech-insights-site/README.md

 text: 'Please hit the "Submit" button'
 ```

-If the content contains both single and double quotes, wrap it in single quotes ans escape the single quotes with `\` (or the other way around).
+If the content contains both single and double quotes, wrap it in single quotes and escape the content's single quotes with `\` (or the other way around).
 For example:

 ```yaml
 text: 'Let\'s hit the "Submit" button'